Overview – Disable Windows Defender

 “These settings are being managed by vendor application“.

-Step #5: Double-click the Value to modify it, then, set its “value data” from 1 to 0 and press the “OK” button.
+Step 5: Double-click the Value to modify it, then, set its “value data” from 0 to 1 and press the “OK” button.

 Step #6: Restart the device to make changes take effect.
 The Windows Defender will be disabled the next time you boot your computer.

-Step #1: Type “local group policy” in the start menu and open it.
+Step 1: In the Start menu, type Edit Group Policy and hit the enter key.
 Also, you can open Windows Run and search for “gpedit.msc” to open Local Group Policy.

-Step #3: Double-click the “Turn off Windows Defender Antivirus” option and select the “disabled” option and press the apply button.
+Step 3: Double-click the “Turn off Windows Defender Antivirus” option and select the “Enabled” option and press the apply button.

 If you enable this policy setting, Microsoft Defender Antivirus does not run, and will not scan computers for malware or other potentially unwanted software otherwise it will run regardless of any other installed antivirus product.